ibm-cloud-docs/SecureGateway/securegateway_destination.md

 #### Server Name Indicator (SNI)
 {: #dest-sni}
 This option becomes available by selecting TLS or Mutual Auth for your [Resource Authentication](#dest-resource-auth).
 This is used to allow a separate hostname to be provided to the TLS handshake of the resource connection.
+If you are using self-signed certificates, you can resolve some self-signed certificate errors by adding the hostname to your configuration.

 ### Client Certificate and Key
 {: #dest-client-cert-key}